 While we can’t guarantee they’ll fool your nose, it’s well worth checking them out yourself.
 While some are sniffy about giving smell-alikes as Christmas gifts, if you’re buying perfume for yourself, they’re a cost-effective way of doing it.
 See the smell-alike forum & alternatives to high-end make-up discussions for more.

-We've found even with these discounts, prices are often the same as those on Amazon, though a few of the fragrances do work out cheaper than at other retailers, so always do some price comparisons before buying.
+We've found even with these discounts, prices are often the same as those on Amazon,so always do some price comparisons before buying.

 Search all major retailers in one click

 To quickly search and compare the biggest retailers we've built a special tool called the MegaShopBot.
 It includes specialist perfume comparisons such as FragrancesCompared* and Cheap Perfume Expert, as well as all the other mainstream shopping comparison sites.

 Just pop in the name of the perfume you're after, click 'compare', and it'll automatically scan the three big perfume comparisons, plus a selection of the other retailers, at once, ensuring you can quickly find the very cheapest price.